A hackathon is an event where groups of people can get together and

 you along the way of creating your project, in addition to weekly

-working calls to refine your idea and help you build.
+working calls (fridays at 8pm est) to refine your idea and help you

 space on the balloon, and we want to make sure everyone gets a chance